Luis Arraez Preview, Player Props: Marlins vs. Rays

 Luis Arraez At The Plate

-- Arraez has an OPS of .842, fueled by an OBP of .393 to go with a slugging percentage of .449.
-All three of those stats are tops among Miami hitters this season.

-- He ranks first in batting average, eighth in on base percentage, and 61st in slugging among qualifying hitters in baseball.
+- Among qualifying batters in MLB, he ranks first in batting average, eighth in on-base percentage, and 64th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.